geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With equal strength, and nYd with equal rage,
 In fiercer fight the rival chiefs engage,
 The blows to shun, alike they turn, they bend,
-And swifter now the weighty strokes descend :
+And swifter now the weighty strokes descend:
 Loud clash'd their arms, and from their falchions bright, Shields, helms, and corslets, stream'd the dazzling light- But Oreichalcon chose this moment dire, 620
-To lead his troops to join the powers of fire ; Sublime, upon his burnish'd steed he rode,
+To lead his troops to join the powers of fire; Sublime, upon his burnish'd steed he rode,
-That steed which erst the Tartar King * bestrode :
+That steed which erst the Tartar King * bestrode:
 Which, at his master's bidding, soars on high,
 And treads the trackless azure of the sky,
 Skims the bright surface of the emerald wave,